 The Cathedral Cultural Series provides a venue for the performance of rarely heard organ and choral music by critically acclaimed artists in the acoustically rich and historic environment of the Cathedral of the Most Blessed Sacrament.

 The Series promotes international, national and local talent in concert with ticket prices kept to a minimum for the advantage of the local community.
-As an avenue for the premier of new works, the Cathedral Cultural Series presents diverse musical events covering the renaissance through Jazz and Gospel.
+As an avenue for the premiere of new works, the Cathedral Cultural Series presents diverse musical events from the Renaissance to Jazz and Gospel.
 It has provided the opportunity to premier new works by Elwood Derr, Dr. James Hartway from Wayne State University, Adolphus Hailstork, as well as the Detroit Symphony Orchestra’s premiere of Fanfare for a Sacred Occasion.
 For the rededication of the Cathedral of the Most Blessed Sacrament in 2003, a commissioned work by Adolphus Hailstork for brass and orchestra, “Fanfare on ‘Amazing Grace'” was performed.
 Also at the rededication, a newly commissioned work by James Hartway, “Processional” was also performed.

 As a nonprofit organization, funding is provided by the Michigan Council for Arts and Cultural Affairs, the National Endowment for the Arts, the Archdiocese of Detroit, and private donations.